 Students who are sexually assaulted are provided support services and are entitled to certain rights that shall be accorded by University officers, administrators, and employees.
-The "alleged violator" will be referred to as the "named student(s)" and the student filing the report of sexual assault will be referred to as the "reporting student(s)."
+The "alleged violator" will be referred to as the "respondent(s) and the student filing the report of sexual assault will be referred to as the "complainant(s)."